© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-plaenau cairns and standing stone is a scheduled monument protected by Cadw under reference DE294.
 View the official record →

-Pen-plaenau cairns and standing stone is a prehistoric funerary monument located in Denbighshire, Wales, comprising a round cairn with an associated standing stone.
+Pen-plaenau cairns and standing stone is a prehistoric funerary and ritual monument in Denbighshire, Wales, comprising a round cairn with an associated standing stone.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE294.

 Pen-plaenau cairns and standing stone dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen-plaenau cairns and standing stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE294.